Digital Transformation: Winning the Race for Digital Consumers

 “We’ve always had a focus on generating this kind of low-code, easy-to-design environment that’s still powerful enough to meet the demand of enterprises,” said Malcolm Ross, Vice President of Product Marketing at Appian.
 “Quick Apps is an acceleration of that.
 It’s designed to allow a business user with no IT skills whatsoever to walk through a simple four-step design wizard to define the processes, interfaces, and data structures of an app, and who they want to work with for loosely structured collaboration, with ad hoc processes and tasks.”

-That’s the magic of Appian.
-It offers rapid application development that allows you to create fully functioning web or mobile apps, without typing a single line of code.
+With remarkable speed and responsiveness, the best low-code digital transformation platforms allow you to create fully functioning enterprise-grade, web or mobile apps.
+Without typing a single line of code.

-Usain Bolt worked his magic in the 100 meter Olympic finals, breezing past competitors with enough room to spare that he was able to give the timing clock a glance, as he zoomed through the finish line.
+Which is effortless.
+Like the way Usain Bolt worked his magic in the 100 meter Olympic finals, breezing past competitors with enough room to spare, that he was able to give the timing clock a glance, as he zoomed through the finish line.
+The real question is: Is your mobile app development platform this responsive?
+This fast?
+Does it have the power, the flexibility to breeze ahead of fast rising customer expectations, and stay there?